MrFade321/Hacking_World_of_Warcraft_2/README.md

 Of course in the actual packet data we are placing our "correct" facing angel to the target we are attempting to cast on.

 ![Cast](CastingBehind.png)

+And just like that we can now cast on mobs without correctly facing them !
+Although, Serverside (and for anyone else watching our player).
+We are basically snapping our player rotation to face our target.
+No doubt this will look strange for anyone watching us, as our character 180s for time we cast!

+# 📚 Conclusion of Part 2

+I feel that this is a decent place to stop Part 2, I have sucessfully built out a tool that allow us to test WoW server side anti-cheat logic.
+There is obviously at more that can be done with such a tool but in hope of not getting in trouble, I don't know how much more I will share !

+Thank you all for reading if you have any questions you are more than welcome to reach me on discord :

+_mrfade_